cleanlab/examples/mnist-cnn/README.md

 # Training a PyTorch CNN model to find label errors in MNIST

-This example demonstrates the use of the following experimental module below from Cleanlab:
+This example demonstrates the use of the following experimental module below from cleanlab:

 - [cleanlab.experimental.mnist_pytorch.py](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/experimental/mnist_pytorch.py)